#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 - Add water of a small coffee cup and 3 tbsp of sugar in a small saucepan.

-- Add 1 heaped tbsp espresso coffee powder, leave it for a moment.
+- Then add 1 heaped tbsp espresso coffee powder, leave it for a moment.

 - Pour into a small cup through a colador or sieve and drink in one sip.